expitau/expitau/README.md

 ---

 ### :bulb: About me
 I'm a highly motivated software developer with several years of professional experience and a proven ability to deliver high-quality, maintainable code.
 I'm enthusiastic about programming, with dozens of personal projects and a diverse range of interests.
+I use Fedora Linux, my favorite programming languages are Rust and Javascript (Vue), and I eat a lot of chicken ❤️

 ---